 - Attention deficit-hyperactivity disorder (ADHD).
 There is some evidence that taking flaxseed oil might improve attention, impulsiveness, restlessness, and self-control in children with ADHD.

 - "Hardening of the arteries" (atherosclerosis).
 There is some evidence that increasing the amount of linolenic acid in the diet can help to prevent hardening of the arteries.
-Flaxseed oil contains linolenic acid, so some people suggest that flaxseed oil ought to prevent atherosclerosis.
+Flaxseed oil contains linolenic acid, and therefore some people suggest that flaxseed oil might prevent atherosclerosis.
 Though this assumption seems reasonable, there has been no research yet to prove it is correct.

 - Breast cancer.
-Research has shown that women who have higher levels of alpha-linolenic acid in their breast tissue are less likely to get breast cancer.
+Women who have higher levels of alpha-linolenic acid in their breast tissue seem to be less likely to get breast cancer.
 Scientists think that high intake of linolenic acid might protect against breast cancer.
-Flaxseed oil is one source of linolenic acid, but it’s not known whether increasing flaxseed oil intake will actually help to prevent breast cancer.
+Flaxseed oil is one source of linolenic acid.
+However it is not known if increasing flaxseed oil intake will help to prevent breast cancer.

-- Heart disease.
-There is evidence that people with existing heart disease, who get more alpha-linolenic acid from their diet, have a lower risk of dying from heart disease.
-Flaxseed oil is one source of alpha-linolenic acid, but research has not directly measured the effect of flaxseed oil intake on heart disease outcomes.
+- Heart disease. .
+People with existing heart disease who consume more alpha-linolenic acid in their diet seem to have a lower risk of dying from heart disease.
+Flaxseed oil is one source of alpha-linolenic acid.
+However, research has not directly measured the effect of flaxseed oil intake on heart disease outcomes.
 It is also not known if flaxseed oil supplements have the same effects as flaxseed oil from food.

 - Dry eyes.
-Some preliminary clinical research suggests that taking flaxseed oil might reduce irritation and symptoms of dry eyes.
+Some early research suggests that taking flaxseed oil might reduce irritation and symptoms of dry eyes.
 A specific product containing fish oil plus flaxseed oil (TheraTears Nutrition) might also reduce symptoms of dry eye and increase tear production.

 - High blood pressure.
 Early studies suggest that flaxseed oil supplements help to lower blood pressure in men with normal blood pressure, but high cholesterol.
-We’ll have to wait to see if flaxseed oil lowers blood pressure in people with high blood pressure.
+It is not clear if flaxseed oil lowers blood pressure in people with high blood pressure.

 - Prostate cancer.
-Research studies don’t agree about the role of the flaxseed oil ingredient, alpha-linolenic acid, in prostate cancer.
-Some epidemiologic research suggests that high dietary intake of alpha-linolenic acid is linked with an increased risk for prostate cancer.
+Research is inconsistent on the effect of the flaxseed oil ingredient, alpha-linolenic acid, in prostate cancer.
+Some research suggests that high dietary intake of alpha-linolenic acid is linked with an increased risk for prostate cancer.
 Other research suggests high intake or high blood levels of alpha-linolenic acid is not linked with the overall risk of prostate cancer; however, extra alpha-linolenic acid might make existing prostate cancer worse.
 The source of alpha-linolenic acid appears to be important.
 Alpha-linolenic acid from dairy and meat sources has been positively linked with prostate cancer.
 Alpha-linolenic acid from plant sources, such as flaxseed or flaxseed oil, does not affect prostate cancer risk.